Proposed Gas Station, Dunkin', Apartment, and Store on

 1. This project proposes adding underground storage of gasoline in the Aquifer Protection Zone.
 The property was subdivided last year and the plans were signed off on Oct 1 indicating that the project is in the Aquifer Protection Overlay Zone.

 2. A third party review of the hydro geologic study indicates that there is a thin aquifer layer under the site.
 The third party review was conducted by a certified geologist and provides evidence that would support the Board’s decision to consider this parcel part of the aquifer protection zone.

 The report did not accurately determine the boundary of the Aquifer as is required

-4 of 7 test wells intercepted the water table
+four of seven test wells intercepted the water table

 There is a thin layer of sandy loose saturated sediments